NICMx/Jool/en/run-vanilla.md

 ## Afterwords

-More complex setups might require you to consider the [MTU notes](mtu.html).
+1. More complex setups might require you to consider the [MTU notes](mtu.html).
+2. The `modprobe` insertion and removal mechanism is fine if all you need is a simple single SIIT, but if you want to enclose it in a network namespace, or need multiple Jool instances in a single machine, check out [`--instance`](usr-flags-instance.html).

-Please note that none of what was done in this tutorial survives reboots!
+3. Please note that none of what was done in this tutorial survives reboots!
 Documentation on persistence will be released in the future.

 The [next tutorial](run-eam.html) covers [EAMT SIIT](intro-xlat.html#siit-with-eam).
 It is also recommended because it introduces usage to Jool's userspace applications.